syncfusion-content/blazor-docs/blazor/diagram-component/localization.md

 ## Blazor server side

-Add `UseRequestLocalization` middle-ware in Configure method in **Startup.cs** file to get browser Culture Info.
+Add `UseRequestLocalization` middle-ware in Configure method in **Startup.cs** file to obtain browser Culture Info.

-Refer the following code to add configuration in Startup.cs file
+Refer to the following code to add the configuration in the Startup.cs file

 ```csharp
 using Microsoft.AspNetCore.Builder;